fitzss/fleet-gitops-platform/docs/Fleet-GitOps-Founders-DeepDive-Script.md

 ## Why this demo matters (framing, 45–60s)

-This demonstration shows a repeatable way to operate a heterogeneous robot fleet with **one Git repository** as the control plane.
-With a single commit, we can scale a facility, heal unauthorized changes, and deliver zero‑downtime updates.
-This lines up with FleetGlue’s mission: *deploy faster, integrate multiple robot brands, reduce manual ops and hardware errors, and give customers a single pane of glass.*
+This demo shows a repeatable way to run a mixed-brand robot fleet from a single Git repository that acts as the source of truth.
+With one commit, we can scale a site, automatically fix any manual changes, and ship updates without downtime.
+That matches FleetGlue’s goals: deploy faster, plug in robots from different vendors, reduce manual work and errors, and give teams one dashboard to see what’s going on.

-**Customer pain we are addressing (assumptions from FleetGlue positioning):**
+### Customer pain:

-- New robots and vendors introduce **fragmented tooling**; every site becomes a snowflake.
+- New robots come with their own tools, so every site ends up a little different and hard to support.

-- **Manual deployments** are slow, error‑prone, and hard to audit or roll back.
+- Manual deployments are slow, error-prone, and hard to audit or roll back.

-- **Downtime** during updates is unacceptable on active floors.
+- Updates can’t interrupt active operations.

-- Leadership needs **proof of control** (who changed what, when, why) and **recovery** (one‑click rollback).
+- Leaders need proof of control (who changed what, when, why) and fast, safe rollback.

 **Outcomes to highlight:**
 - 3× faster deployments → change is a reviewed commit, not a long runbook.